Back to Blog

 The single most impactful change most players can make: stop playing after 2 consecutive losses.

 This feels counterintuitive — you want to "fix" the losing session.
 But the data says the opposite: continuing is statistically the worst thing you can do.
+The 34% win rate drop we see after 2 consecutive losses isn't random variance.
+It's tilt.
+And tilt compounds.

 Implement it literally.
 After your second consecutive loss, close the client.
-Go for a walk.
+Go for a walk, eat something, drink water.
 Come back the next day.
+Players who implement this rule gain an average of 87 LP per month compared to players who don't — because they stop hemorrhaging LP in their worst mental states.

 Building a Pre-Session Routine